dys2p/websites/proxysto.re/index/en.md

 			<img src="/assets/images/tails.jpg" class="card-img-top" alt="Computer with Tails">
 			<div class="card-body">
 				<h3 class="card-title">Tails Computer</h3>
 				<p class="card-text">This Computer has no hard drive.
-It's booting the <a href="https://tails.net/">Tails</a> operating system from a DVD, allowing you to move anonymously on the Internet.
+It's booting the <a href="https://tails.net/">Tails</a> operating system, allowing you to move anonymously on the Internet.
 A cabin protects you from prying eyes.</p>
 			</div>
 		</div>
 	</div>